-Item 2: ECE/TRANS/WP.15/AC.1/2017/13 (EIGA) - 6.8.3.2.9 Items of equipment - Relief valves.
+Item 2: ECE/TRANS/WP.15/AC.1/2017/13 (EIGA) - 6.8.3.2.9 Items of equipment - Relief valves

-- 6. The EIGA document is a continuation on the proposal for the protection of safety valves against ingress of water in document ECE/TRANS/WP.15/AC.1/2016/26 of the autumn 2016 session.
-Main objective is to exempt safety valves of cryogenic tanks from having protection against ingress of water if this is possible.
-Additional modifications are proposed to the already approved wording for 6.8.3.2.9 and the consequential transitional requirement. - 7.
-It was agreed that the proposed note is not needed as 6.8.3.2.9 addresses tanks for compressed, liquefied and dissolved gases.
+6. The EIGA document was a continuation on the proposal for the protection of safety valves against ingress of water in document ECE/TRANS/WP.15/AC.1/2016/26 of the autumn 2016 session.
+The main objective was to exempt safety valves of cryogenic tanks from the requirement of protection against ingress of water when this was possible.
+Additional modifications were proposed to the already approved wording for 6.8.3.2.9 and the consequential transitional requirement.

+7. It was agreed that the proposed note was not needed as 6.8.3.2.9 addresses tanks for compressed, liquefied and dissolved gases.
 Safety valves for tanks for refrigerated liquefied gases are dealt with in 6.8.3.2.11.
 It was felt that the already approved wording of the autumn 2016 session for the new last paragraph of 6.8.3.2.9 could be clearer.
-Further amendment was made to describe the objective in line with 6.7 instead of giving a measure (cap).
+Further amendment was made to describe the objective, as in Chapter 6.7, rather than prescribing a measure (cap).
 The transitional measure was found to be too short for industry to modify existing equipment.

 It was agreed that it should be complied with at the first intermediate or periodic inspection after 1 January 2021.

-Proposal 2: Introduce a new paragraph at the end of 6.8.3.2.9 to read,
+Proposal 2: Introduce a new paragraph at the end of 6.8.3.2.9 to read: